Colectica/cogs/docs/source/technical-guide/command-line/publish-cs.rst

 Example Command Line Usage
 --------------------------
-A few examples of how the command line arguments and flags are used together.
+A few examples of how the command line arguments and flags can be used together.

 .. code-block:: console